About the new customer acquisition goal

 • Reporting on new vs. returning customer conversions

-The new customer acquisition goal will not optimize for sensitive content such as alcohol or medical products.
+The new customer acquisition goal won’t optimize for sensitive content such as alcohol or medical products.
 Conversions for this content will be set as “unknown” instead of “new” or “returning” in your report.
 Other content in your account may still be eligible to participate in new customer goals.

 If you sell sensitive products, the only way to report on new customers is to provide the information in your conversion tag.
 Learn more about Google’s personalized advertising policies.

-To activate new customer acquisition in Google Ads for advertisers with online sales (feed and non-feed) and lead generation objectives, follow the instructions in this article.
+To activate new customer acquisition for advertisers with online sales (feed and non-feed) and lead generation objectives, follow the instructions in this article.

 Bidding